eslint/eslint/docs/src/rules/no-floating-decimal.md

-Disallows leading or trailing decimal points in numeric literals.

 Float values in JavaScript contain a decimal point, and there is no requirement that the decimal point be preceded or followed by a number.
 For example, the following are all valid JavaScript numbers:

 ```js